-Argument Data Type Description withColumnFields org.apache.storm.tuple.Field The name of the tuple fields that you want to map to table column names. withPartitionFields org.apache.storm.tuple.Field The name of the tuple fields that you want to map to table partitions. withTimeAsPartitionField String Requests that table partitions be created with names set to system time.
+Argument Data Type Description withColumnFields org.apache.storm.tuple.Field a Table the tuple fields that you want to map to table column names. withPartitionFields org.apache.storm.tuple.Field a Table the tuple fields that you want to map to table partitions. withTimeAsPartitionField String Requests that table partitions be created with names set to system time.
 Developers can specify any Java-supported date format, such as "YYYY/MM/DD".